Eljero Elia: ADO Den Haag

 Elia made his professional debut for ADO Den Haag on 23 January 2005 against FC Groningen at age 17, coming on as 81st-minute substitute in a 3–0 loss.
 In his fourth appearance for ADO Den Haag, he scored his first goal in a match against AZ on 8 May, which turned out to be the winning goal, in a 2–1 win.
 In his first season at the club, Elia played four matches and scored one goal.
 In his second season at ADO Den Haag, Elia soon established himself in the starting line-up, playing in midfield.
 He scored his first goal of the 2005–06 season in a 2–2 draw against Ajax on 21 September.
 By the end of the 2005–06 season, he had made 30 appearances and scored 2 goals in all competitions.

 Elia continued to establish himself in the team in the 2006–07 season, playing in midfield.
 He scored his first goal of the season on 28 October 2006 in a 2–0 win against Heracles Almelo.
-He scored two goals in two matches between 16 December and 23 December 2006 against Willem II and NAC Breda.
+He scored two goals in two matches between 16 and 23 December 2006 against Willem II and NAC Breda.
 Along the way, Elia was dealing with injuries throughout the 2006–07 season.
 He finished the 2006–07 season with 37 appearances and 3 goals in all competitions.
 However, ADO Den Haag's relegation, along with his some conflicts new coach Lex Schoenmaker and his lack of desire to want to play in the Eerste Divisie, contributed to Elia leaving the club at the end of the 2006–07 season.